 Knowing the goal behind developing the new budget is an essential for developing and executing a new budget.
 It will help you keep track of your expenses and ensure that you are sticking with your budgetary control process.

-The second question you should ask yourself is whether the cost you are spending is worth it or not?
+The second of the questions to ask about budgeting is whether the cost you are spending is worth it or not?
 An example of something that may be expensive but worth it would be insurance.

 To make sure that you are paying for something that is actually needed, consider if it will be better in the long run than spending less money upfront.
 This will allow you to create an efficient spending plan, which will ultimately help you save money for future investments.